Interpolation can hurt robust generalization even when there is no noise: Details on Theorem

 \section{Details on Theorem~\ref{theo:logreg}}

-In this section we give a formal statement for Theorem \ref{theo:logreg}.
-The results are based on the Convex Gaussian Minimax Theorem (CGMT)\cite{Gordon88,Thrampoulidis15}.
-We first prove the case when training with consistent attacks \eqref{eq:consistentpert} and noiseless observations and then show how the theorems extend to the case when trainig with inconsistent attacks \eqref{eq:inconsistentpert} and when training with label noise.
-Finally, we discuss in Section \ref{sec:sovleprob} how to numerically solve the optimization problems presented in Theorem \ref{thm:nonseperable}, \ref{thm:seperable}.
+In this section we give a formal statement for Theorem~\ref{theo:logreg}.
+The results are based on the Convex Gaussian Minimax Theorem (CGMT)~\cite{Gordon88,Thrampoulidis15}.
+We first prove the case when training with consistent perturbations~\eqref{eq:consistentpert} and noiseless observations.
+Then, we show how the theorems extend to the case when training with inconsistent perturbations~\eqref{eq:inconsistentpert} and training label noise.

-The results presented in this section have similarities with the ones in \cite{Javanmard20b}, however, we study the discriminative data model with features drawn from a single Gaussian and $1$-sparse ground truth.
-In contrast, in the paper \cite{Javanmard20b}, the authors study a generative data model with features drawn from two Gaussians.
-Furthermore, several papers study logistic regression for isotropic Gaussian features in high dimensions \cite{Salehi19,Sur19}, but the analysis is focused on the standard risk and the authors do not consider adversarial robustness.
+The results presented in this section have similarities with the ones in~\cite{Javanmard20b}.
+However, we study a discriminative data model with features drawn from a single Gaussian and a $1$-sparse ground truth.
+In contrast, the authors of~\cite{Javanmard20b} study a generative data model with features drawn from two Gaussians.
+Furthermore, several papers study logistic regression for isotropic Gaussian features in high dimensions~\cite{Salehi19,Sur19}, but focus their analysis on the standard risk and do not consider adversarial robustness.